The Waa-Mu Show: The Secret of Camp Elliott

 The Secret Of Camp Elliott premiered digitally in June 2021.

 State of the Art

 State of the Art was originally set to open on May 1, 2020.
-On March 13, 2020, the co-chairs decided to cancel the final reading of the show before it was set to go into rehearsal later that month due to concerns over the COVID-19 pandemic.
-In-person classes were suspended by the university, and it became clear that a performance as usual in Cahn Auditorium would not be possible.
-The team quickly pivoted to online rehearsals and soon decided to have an online presentation.
-State of the Art thus became the first-ever new musical to be presented live over Zoom to an international audience.
+On March 13, the co-chairs decided to cancel the final reading of the show before it was set to go into rehearsal due to concerns over the COVID-19 pandemic.
+The university suspended In-person classes, and it became clear that a performance as usual in Cahn Auditorium would not be possible.
+The team quickly pivoted to online rehearsals and decided to have an online presentation.
+State of the Art became the first new musical to be presented live over Zoom to an international audience.
 Tony Award-winning Broadway producer Ken Davenport featured an article by the co-chairs on his blog, and Larson Award winner Ryan Cunningham also wrote an article about the process.

 For the Record

 The 2019 production followed a female Chicago journalist embarking on a project to create obituaries for history’s most incredible women, including mathematician and cryptanalyst Gene Grabeel, French swordswoman and opera singer Julie d’Aubigny, and early civil rights leader Ida B. Wells.
 Inspired by the real life Overlooked (obituary feature), initiated by Amy Padnani at the New York Times.